localazy/javascript-i18next-example/README.md

-# JavaScript app localization with i18next and Localazy
+# JavaScript localization with i18next and Localazy
 This is an example repository showing how to localize any JavaScript app with Localazy and i18next.
 To learn more, check out the [blog post](https://localazy.com/javascript-app-localization-i18next-localazy) describing the set up in detail.